mix-blockchain/mix-docs/configuration.rst

 Chain ID: 76

-MIX Blockchain can be synchronized with either Geth or Parity:
+MIX Blockchain can be synchronized with either Parity or MIX Geth:

 Parity
 ------